winwisely99/web/README.md

 - images:
   - These images will be copied into the build
 - layouts:
-  - The files here are used for custom HTML, CSS, Script that need to be injected or appened into appropriate partials.
+  - The files here are used for custom HTML, CSS, Script that need to be injected or appended into appropriate partials.
 (See Import.py for usage)

 ## Deployment